chenlab-sj/Seq2Karyotype/README.md

 ## Download Auxiliary Files

 CytoBand annotation are provided in the folder `aux`.
-You will have to download or generate the SNP whitelist yourself.
-They can be found at [hg19](https://data.broadinstitute.org/snowman/hg19/variant_calling/vqsr_resources/Exome/v2/), [hg38](https://console.cloud.google.com/storage/browser/_details/genomics-public-data/resources/broad/hg38/v0/1000G_phase1.snps.high_confidence.hg38.vcf.gz;tab=live_object).
+You will have to download the SNP whitelist yourself.
+Both lists for hg19, hg38 are provided under https://drive.google.com/drive/folders/1ontR5R_dfl8uJc50PwHA2hxEBIcdkmn7?usp=drive_link.
+You can use your own SNP list if you wish, just make sure to follow the same format as in the provided files.

 ## Usage